Synthefy/MultiTS-Eval/README.md

 # Make a submission

-Submit data as a JSON array containing entries for each dataset with the following format:
+Submit data for our [leaderboard](https://huggingface.co/spaces/Synthefy/MUSEval) as a JSON array containing entries for each dataset with the following format:

 ```json
 [